vanruc/todoApp/README.md

 </datasources>
 ```

-For example: my database is todoApp and was deploy on my local computer at port 3306.
+For example: my database is todoApp and it will deploy on my local computer at port 3306.

 Then I will need to change the connection-url like below:
 ```xml